cainan-c/TaikoPythonTools/TaikoSongConversionTool/README.md

 Currently, due to the nature of this relying on some Windows executables, this tool currently only supports Windows.
 I will be looking into getting it running on Unix-based operating systems.
 (Linux/macOS)

+# Additional Features
+This tool now supports the ability to load songs from an additional folder.
+This is designed to allow both Official song data and Custom Song data to be used in-conjunction with eachother.

 ![song conversion tool](https://i.imgur.com/TnRlAxR.png)